denten-books/plain-text/2-device.md

 At some point, the Turing machine in the virtual world meets the material limits of the physical.
 Simulation engines like *Minecraft* and *Wireworld* do in some sense exist in the abstract, as code or even rules written on paper.
 In another sense, they do not.
-They come fully into being only when instantiated within first-order physical constrains that involve actual circuit boards and relay switches, or, in the least, pen and paper.
+They come fully into being when instantiated within first-order physical constrains that involve actual circuit boards and relay switches, or, in the least, pen and paper.
 For this reason, the performance (in terms of cycles per second, instructions per cycle, or its capacity to hold a number of instructions) of a Turing machine simulated within a virtual world like *Minecraft* cannot logically exceed the performance of the machine running *Minecraft* itself.
 The physical capabilities of the bottom-most device limit the computational power of all *n+1* order Turing simulations.
 The bottom-most turtle may have its head in